Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 User Testing

 An accounting firm manager who lacks adequate visibility over their team’s work has a hindered ability to ensure they will meet client expectations.
-They are desperate for visibility and rightfully look to Karbon to address this.
+Above all else, they're desperate for visibility and rightfully look to Karbon to address this.

 I'd heard time and time again that customers choose Karbon for its solution to work management, only then to discover what our email integration feature can do for their collaboration and communication—our stickiest feature.
 But I didn't have a definitive answer to what the golden moment is in a free trial that convinces a firm that Karbon is right for them.
-I observed and spoke to users in their 14 day free trial to better understand their motivations and objectives.
+Does that even exist?
+I observed and spoke to users in their 14 day free trial to better understand their motivations and expectations.

 Digital interface of Karbon's contact import process